cloudnativetrainings/trainings/kubernetes_7_sins/02_2_dragons/README.md

 # SSH into the Worker Nodes where the Pods are running
 gcloud compute ssh <NODE>

-# Switch to the default logging directory of the Worker Node
+# [WORKER-NODE] Switch to the default logging directory of the Worker Node
-[WORKER-NODE] cd /var/log/containers
+cd /var/log/containers

-# Verify the log files are present
+# [WORKER-NODE] Verify the log files are present
-[WORKER-NODE] ls seven-sins-application-*
+ls seven-sins-application-*

-# Tail each log file
+# [WORKER-NODE] Tail each log file
-[WORKER-NODE] sudo tail -f seven-sins-application-a<TAB>
+sudo tail -f seven-sins-application-a<TAB>
-[WORKER-NODE] sudo tail -f seven-sins-application-b<TAB>
+sudo tail -f seven-sins-application-b<TAB>

 # Delete the pods
 kubectl delete -f .